Few in GOP rush to defend Gaetz amid sex trafficking probe - WTMJ

 As a former state legislator, he was widely known in Tallahassee before arriving in the nation’s Capitol where he made a splash attaching himself to Trump.

-Many colleagues on Capitol Hill view Gaetz as being obsessed with self-promotion, as illustrated by his numerous television appearances that are unusually high for a lawmaker not in a senior position, who spoke on condition of anonymity to describe internal conversations.
+Many colleagues on Capitol Hill view Gaetz as being obsessed with self-promotion, as illustrated by his numerous television appearances, which are unusually frequent for a lawmaker not in a senior position.
 This is Gaetz’s fifth year in Congress.

 They are especially upset with his willingness to publicly take on fellow Republicans, which many consider needlessly divisive.